bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 ![image alt](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/bc036d682e8f30aa64a125afd095fa36ba813fd2/folder/encoding%20strategy.png)
 #### Engineering two interaction features
-The exploratory analysis in Part 2 found that smoking status and BMI both affect claims, and that flexible models like Random Forest and XGBoost can detect combined effects (e.g., “smoking matters more at higher BMI”) on their own.
+The exploratory analysis in section 2 found that smoking status and BMI both affect claims, and that flexible models like Random Forest and XGBoost can detect combined effects (e.g., “smoking matters more at higher BMI”) on their own.
 Straight-line models like Linear and Polynomial Regression cannot discover that kind of interaction by themselves - they need it handed to them as an explicit input.
 So two new features were built specifically for the linear-family models:
 -	smoker × bmi - lets a linear model represent “being a smoker matters differently depending on BMI” rather than treating the two as fully independent effects
 -	diabetic × bmi - same logic, applied to diabetic status and BMI